bdunbar22/OOD_HW8/README.txt

 - change a note
 - remove a note
 - determine if the music contains a note (using overridden equals of Note class)
-- Get the notes in a list of music (Returns a deep copied list for security)
+- Get Notes (copy of notes for security)
+- Get Notes in Beat
 - Get the number of the last beat that music will be playing in. and
 - Get a consolidation map.
 Great data model for accessing notes that are audible at a given beat.

 NoteList utilizes hidden private methods that are called from all of the public overridden methods.
 This is a safe design and highly desired in the way I modeled music because I want classes that extend NoteList to be able to call the functions in note list, but I do not want functions in note